-If the LVM volume (logical volume) is no longer required to use by LVM on the system.
+If the LVM volume (logical volume) is no longer required to be used by the LVM (Logical Volume Manager) on the system, you can remove/delete it with the ‘lvremove’ command following the steps below.

 - Part-1: How to Create/Configure LVM (Logical Volume Management) in Linux